sirizric/sirizric/README.md

 💼 Currently, I'm working as a Staff Security Engineer at Okta, where I focus on ensuring the security and confidentiality of our systems and data.

 🔐 My expertise lies in cybersecurity, and I'm passionate about developing and implementing security measures to protect against threats.
-Proficency expertise on the Secure Development LifeCycle (SSDLC) and Cloud Security.
+Proficiency expertise in the Secure Development Life Cycle (SSDLC) and Cloud Security.

 ![Terraform](https://img.shields.io/badge/Terraform-Expert-blue)
 ![Python](https://img.shields.io/badge/Python-Expert-blue)